Arsonists blamed for Spanish wildfires

-Spanish television showed a wall of flames moving towards a row of white-washed villas.
+Images broadcast on Spanish television showed a wall of flames moving towards a row of white-washed villas.

 “It’s an area with a lot of villas and country homes with old pines.
 It is a very difficult area to control a fire,” Juan Carlos Moragues, who represents the Spanish government in the eastern region of Valencia, told Onda Cero radio.

-Officials have evacuated around 1,400 people, including tourists, with many spending the night in schools or at local residents’ homes.
+Officials have evacuated around 1,400 people, including tourists, with many spending the night in local schools or at local residents’ homes.

 – ‘They gave us their bed’ –